muma378/moose/README.md

         """
         task_id = '10000'

-        # Phase1. establishes the connection to azure and do uploading files
+        # Phase 1. establishes the connection to azure and do uploading files
         azure = AzureBlobService(settings.AZURE)
         # lists all files in the data directory
         images = self.list_all_images('/data/cityscape/vol1')